icobg123/league-of-stats/README.md

-# CW2
+# lol-stats-in-game

-Code and report for the second coursework for advanced web technologies
+Code and report for a small Python/Flask project that utilises Riot Games' League of Legends API to check if a player is in a game and then display statistics on the performance of each player with their currently selected champion

 # README #